 But we suggest, NO!
 You should not only be considering penalties but the goal should be incentives and bonuses.

-Striving for better opportunities gives margin to stay ahead of game from others who might have done something to prevent themselves from penalties.
+Striving for better opportunities give margin to stay ahead of game from those physicians, who might only have taken measures to prevent themselves from penalties.

 So, working not only to save yourself but to earn incentives and bonuses should be included in strategies, and reporting for MIPS quality measures is an efficient way to do that.

-Don’t Wait for the End Time for Data Submission
+Don’t Wait Until the Very End for Data Submission

 CMS – The Centers for Medicare and Medicaid require data for 90 days of PI and IA performance categories.
 The same is not the case with Quality and Cost measures.

-This strategy reduces the chances of errors, data redundancy, and saves time.
-MIPS is a bit complex, but the key to success is to comprehend the reporting criteria, which is an easy process when collaborated with MIPS consulting services such as P3 Healthcare Solutions.
+This strategy reduces the chances of errors and data redundancy.
+MIPS is a bit complex, but the key to success is comprehending the reporting criteria, which is an easy process when collaborating with MIPS consulting services such as P3 Healthcare Solutions.

-Small medical practices or hospitals need their time to plan, but a smart strategy can go a long way to maximize returns, optimize time, and efforts.
+Small medical practices or hospitals need their time to plan, but a smart strategy can go a long way to maximize returns and optimize time, and effort.

 So, start planning today.